wragge/teaching/mastersbyresearch/MA Intensive March 2016.md

 * fair dealing and exemptions
 * getting clearances
-* what does substantial mean?
+* what does substantial even mean?

 Useful resources: